Skip to main content

 The "apply and bridge" strategy

 The most practical approach for most families: apply for subsidized programs immediately (even if the waitlist is long), and use private pay care in the meantime.
-You're not choosing between public and private — you're using private to bridge the gap until the subsidized placement comes through.
+You're not choosing between public and private — you're using private to bridge the gap until the publicly funded placement comes through.

-This matters especially for long-term care, where BC's average provincial wait is now over 290 days.
+This matters especially for long-term care, where BC's average provincial wait for a publicly funded long-term care bed is now over 287 days.
 Starting the application process early — even when your parent doesn't feel "ready" — gives you far more options than waiting until there's a crisis.